Prashanto1/Chat-Chat/README.md

 # Chat-Chat (Chating Application)

+Demo Link :

+## ## Need to work on:
+* Beutifull UI
+* User can chat with only with his firends
+* Adding user information bit more Like : Profile pic , Profile name, About page of userUser should not be allowed to register if he/she tries to provide the already registered email ID
+*

 ## About the Project

 * A  `chatting application ` that enables private messaging with end-to-end encryption of user data.